fxttr/nedis/README.md

 # nedis
-netdis (NetDiscovery) is a fuzzer for web directories
+nedis (NetDiscovery) is a fuzzer for web directories